-As someone once stated, Jesus of Nazareth is either Lord, liar or lunatic.
-For those of us who know that the Bible is the inspired word of the living God, we come to a most important verse regarding the Lord Jesus' identity, which many overlook.
-Jesus taught:And the Father Himself, who sent Me, has testified of Me.
-You have neither heard His voice at any time, nor seen His form (John 5:37).What an amazing statement for those to ponder who are aware of the Old Testament (OT).
-The reason is because people did hear God's voice and see his form!
-How then could Jesus say it was NOT the Father that they heard or have seen!
-Was Jesus mistaken at John 5:37 or could there be another explanation regarding who was heard and seen as God in OT times?
+No one has seen the Father except the one who is from God; only he has seen the Father.
+(John 6:46)What amazing statements for those to ponder who are aware of the Old Testament (OT).
+The reason is because people did hear God's voice and saw his form!
+How then could Jesus say it was NOT the Father who they heard or have seen!
+Was Jesus mistaken at John 5:37 and John 6:46 or could there be another explanation regarding who was heard and seen as God in OT times?

 Then the LORD came down in the cloud, and spoke to him, and took of the Spirit that was upon him, and placed the same upon the seventy elders; and it happened, when the Spirit rested upon them, that they prophesied, although they never did so again (Num.
 11:25).

 Did any people ever hear the voice of God speaking out of the midst of the fire, as you have heard, and live?
 (Dt.
 4:33)